29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     - Limited Lateral Power: The central strafing wheel in H Drive has less traction and pushing power compared to the Mecanum or X Drive, leading to weaker side-to-side movement
     - Less Agility: H Drive doesn't handle diagonal movement as smoothly as X Drive or Mecanum, reducing its manoeuverability in accurate and precise movements
     - Vulnerability to Central Wheel Issues: The reliance on a single central wheel for strafing means that any failure or inefficiency in that wheel significantly impacts performance
-    - Programming Complexity: H drives also consider some (although less than X and mecanum) programming challenges
+    - Programming Complexity: H Drives also consider some (although less than X and Mecanum) programming challenges
     - Space: Having the wheel in the middle can result in less space for other subsystems such as odometry pods ]
 )